nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the summary of the WhereTourGo.
+1. User requests to view the summary of WhereTourGo.

 2. WhereTourGo returns the summary on the GUI.